 Dar es Salaam.
-Mobile phone handset maker, Nokia, has launched a training programme to equip developers with necessary skills for creating software applications to foster entrepreneurship and innovation in information and communication technologies.
+Mobile phone handset maker, Nokia, has launched a

 It is also part of efforts of the world’s second mobile phone manufacturer to promote ICTs for socio-economic development in the country.
 About 30 trainees most of whom are graduates of computer science and other related courses are developing ideas on real problems facing the country and then go ahead to develop mobile softwares at the end of the six week training.
 The applications will be linked to Nokia.